Net Nanny Review 2024: Good Enough for Your Family?

 Overall, I really like Net Nanny’s web app — it has a sleek and intuitive interface, and it displays a lot of information in an organized way, making it easy to view reports and manage all of your parental control settings.

 Net Nanny’s child app makes it easy for your child to check how much screen time they have left.
-It also allows you to synchronize the device with the Net Nanny servers in case it stops monitoring (this never happened during my tests), and it also allows you to easily pause the parental controls by enabling unrestricted mode.
-When you tap the Enable Unrestricted Mode button on the child app, Net Nanny will have you log into your account.
+It allows you to synchronize the device with the Net Nanny servers in case it stops monitoring (this never happened during my tests), and it also allows you to easily pause the parental controls by enabling unrestricted mode.
+When you tap the Disable Net Nanny button on the child app, Net Nanny will have you log into your account.
 It will then prompt you to choose how long you want to pause the parental controls (from 5 minutes to 12 hours).
 You can manually end restricted mode and resume monitoring at any time.

-I also really like Net Nanny’s parent app for Android and iOS — it’s really easy to use and has a nearly identical interface to the web app.
-The parent app for mobile devices is fully functional, so you don’t have to worry about not being able to manage all of the parental controls from any device you’re using.
+I also really like Net Nanny’s parental app for iOS — it’s really easy to use and has a nearly identical interface to the web app.
+The parental app for mobile devices is fully functional, so you don’t have to worry about not being able to manage all of the parental controls from any device you’re using.

-Net Nanny doesn’t have a parent app for desktop devices, but you can access your parent dashboard from any web browser.
+Net Nanny doesn’t have a parental app for desktop devices, but you can access your parent dashboard from any web browser.

 Net Nanny offers customer support via live chat and email.
-It also provides an in-depth FAQ page, but it doesn’t have troubleshooting guides or tutorials like Qustodio.
+It also provides an in-depth FAQ page, but it doesn’t have tutorials like Qustodio.

-Net Nanny’s live chat is pretty good, offering fast connections and efficient resolutions during their operational hours (Monday-Friday, 10 am-7 pm EST).
-However, a 24/7 availability would elevate the support experience further.
+Net Nanny’s live chat is pretty good, offering fast connections and efficient resolutions during their operational hours (Monday-Saturday, 10 am–7 pm EST).
+However, 24/7 support would be more convenient.

-Net Nanny’s FAQ page is pretty detailed and answers questions about device compatibility, installation, troubleshooting, features, and settings.
-It’s able to answer most basic questions you may have about the app, but it would be nice to see Net Nanny add troubleshooting guides for more in-depth topics about all of its features.
+Net Nanny’s FAQ page is pretty detailed and answers questions about device compatibility, installation, troubleshooting issues, features, and settings.
+It’s able to answer most questions you may have about the app, and if you don’t find the answer you’re looking for, there’s a ticketing form you can fill out at the end of the page.
+It would be nice to see Net Nanny add tutorials about all of its features, however.

-Net Nanny’s customer service is adequate but could be improved — it offers live chat, email support, and a comprehensive FAQ section, but there are no troubleshooting guides or tutorials, and its live chat isn’t available 24/7.
+Net Nanny’s customer service is quite good but could be improved — it offers live chat, email support, a comprehensive FAQ section, and a ticketing system, but I’d like to see more tutorials, and its live chat isn’t available 24/7.

 Net Nanny is solid, but there are a few areas where it could improve: